Your questions answered

 Our sister title Auto Express reported that just a fraction of UK mechanics are qualified to work on electric cars.
 Between 13,000 and 20,000 technicians are qualified – around 5% of the total.
 Steve Nash, CEO of the Institute of the Motor Industry (IMI), has said that more than eight in 10 independent garages are struggling to recruit technicians qualified to work on electric cars and hybrids.

-However, despite these issues, insurance premiums for electric cars are expected to gradually come down.
+The good news is, electric car buyers feeling the sting from high insurance premiums aren’t doomed to pay huge prices forever, with costs expected to decrease over time.
 As manufacturers find ways to cut production costs, and as the number of qualified technicians increases, electric-car drivers should enjoy lower premiums in future.
 The situation has improved somewhat since the above-mentioned 2016 survey; as our guide to electric car repairs and maintenance details, you can use the Hybrid and Electric Vehicle Repairers Alliance (HEVRA) website to search for a local qualified mechanic.

 According to Aviva's Martin Smith, as the technology and skills needed to repair electric cars become more widespread, the effect of these factors on electric-car insurance will flatten out.
 "Essentially, there’s nothing unique to electric cars that makes them more expensive to insure," he says.
 "They’re like any other car.
 If it’s very expensive or has a lot of technology, those are things that can contribute to a higher premium."